-- DIS currently plans investments and lease reimbursements of US\$ 191.0 million, arising from the exercise of purchase options on its time-chartered-in and bareboat-chartered-in vessels. - Furthermore, considering DIS' robust financial position and its strategic objective of managing a modern fleet while maintaining its current fleet size at a consistent level, in Q2'24 DIS invested US\$ 43.5m for the acquisition of a second-hand 'Eco' MR vessel and ordered 4 newbuilding LR1s with estimated delivery in FY'27.
-The total investment for these newbuildings, including extras, first supply, scrubbers, and supervision fees, could amount to up to US\$236.3 million.
+• DIS currently plans investments and lease reimbursements of US\$ 189.7 million, arising from the exercise of purchase options on its time-chartered-in and bareboat-chartered-in vessels.

+Furthermore, considering DIS' robust financial position and its strategic objective of managing a modern fleet while maintaining its current fleet size at a consistent level, in Q2'24 DIS ordered 4 newbuilding LR1s with estimated delivery in FY'27.
+The total investment for these newbuildings, including extras, first supply, scrubbers on two vessels, and supervision fees, could amount to up to US\$234.7 million.